esabo/CodingTheory/docs/src/Classical/cycliccode.md

 # Cyclic Codes

 Cyclic codes are a subtype of `LinearCode` and inherit its methods.
+For more information on how to use these functions, see the [cyclic code tutorial](link).

 ## Cyclotomic Cosets